 I want to read eBooks from the Boston Public Library.
 Where do I even start?

-With Libby, we have over 105,000 eBooks, and we’re always adding more!
+With Libby, we have over 100,000 eBooks, and we’re always adding more.
 Since we purchase individual “copies” of these eBooks, you might have to join the waitlist for some of our more popular titles.
 If you’re looking for new and noteworthy titles or bestsellers across a variety of genres, and you don’t mind a potential wait, our collection on Libby is your best bet.
 You can also browse a large collection of currently available eBooks and eAudiobooks on Libby.
 Pro tip: your BPL library card lets you check out eBooks in Libby from every major public library system in Massachusetts!
-If our copy of an eBook is checked out, you might be able to find an available copy through another library system.
+If you add our partnered libraries on Libby, you can see if a checked-out eBook is available through another library system with a single click.

 How do I access eBooks online at the BPL?

-If you like to read on your phone or tablet, get started by downloading the apps for Libby and Hoopla.
+If you like to read on your phone or tablet, get started by downloading the app for Palace.
 If you prefer to read on a Kindle device that does not have the ability to download apps, there’s a few things to keep in mind:

-• Hoopla eBooks cannot be sent to Kindle.
+- eBooks checked out via Palace or Boundless cannot be sent to Kindle.

-If you prefer to read in your computer browser, you can search the BPL’s online catalog to find eBooks from both Hoopla and Libby.
-You can also check out Hoopla’s catalog directly at hoopladigital.com, and Libby’s at libbyapp.com/library/bpl.
+If you prefer to read in your computer browser, you can search the BPL’s online catalog.
+You can also check the Boundless catalog directly at bostonpl.boundless.baker-taylor.com, and Libby’s at libbyapp.com/library/bpl.
+Palace cannot be browsed or accessed via a web browser.

 Are there any specific BPL webpages I should know about that could help me in my quest for eBooks?